wangjunlem/msianspr-covid-faq/pca.md

 You must strictly follow the date agreed to return to Singapore as specified in your PCA application.
 See [here](#pca-date-change).

-From 12 May onwards, MOH imposes a mandatory 14-day hotel quarantine on all travellers from Singapore, including those travelling under the PCA scheme.
+MOH imposes a 7-day quarantine on all vaccinated travellers from Singapore (10 days if unvaccinated).
 You may apply for home quarantine if you meet the criteria.
 See [here](/non-pca-sg-to-my#my-hso-at-home).

 You can be out of Singapore for up to 60 days per PCA application, and will have to be back in Singapore for another 90 days before you can submit another PCA application.